IZANAGI

 About Project IZANAGI

-Why each lesson is only 7 minutes
+Why each lesson is under 7 minutes

 “Seems short” is a natural first reaction.
 Here’s our honest reasoning: